berdandy/tyro/index.md

 ## Projects

+The Tyro Collective currently runs the following projects:

+### The Tyro

-The collective runs [The Tyro](http://newsletter.tyro.group) newsletter, focusing on tabletop self-help resources.
+[The Tyro](http://newsletter.tyro.group) newsletter, focusing on tabletop self-help resources.
 Check it out [here](http://newsletter.tyro.group).

 - Submission of content or ideas for The Tyro may be done by filling out [this form](https://forms.gle/PZTjnyLAnymbJr9c7).